 Focusing on the needs of the customer

 In essence, this involves shaping messaging around the needs of the customer.
 This isn’t a question of creating static ‘personas’, customer maps and generic propositions that don’t change or evolve.
 It’s about using qualitative and quantitative research to track emerging trends and map changing customer perceptions, not to mention monitoring their use of communications channels – something that is changing at an unprecedented pace.
 The result is an agile and real-time insight into market needs, giving brands the opportunity to respond with the same agility.
-In this way CX maps become living documents which can inform everything from brand positioning and campaign management through to choice of media and the way that product portfolios are managed.
+In this way customer journey mapping and CX become living documents which can inform everything from brand positioning and campaign management through to choice of media and the way that product portfolios are managed.
 The ability to adapt propositions to reflect changing needs helps maintain the value and relevance of brands and gives businesses the flexibility they need to thrive in a coronavirus and post-coronavirus world.
 By putting customer and market insight at the heart of activity, businesses will be able to increase penetration, reduce risk and accelerate time to market.

 In summary, we’re seeing a shift in construction towards a new set of expectations.
 This means it’s time for organisations to reconsider their own value drivers and how they’re communicated.
 At the heart of all this is their core proposition or brand story.
 It’s here that the true value of any business is to be found.
 It should faithfully reflect the organisation, be aligned to customers and employees and their expectations whilst having the necessary ‘flex’ to accommodate fast and responsive adaptations.
 It should also be optimised for the post-digital world.
 Offering a constant point of reference in a world of constant change, brands can provide the real foundations for solid long-term success.